uc-cdis/fence/docs/usersync.md

 Usersync gives users "read" and "read-storage" permissions to the dbGaP studies.

-> Note: The dbGaP telemetry files contain consent codes that can be parsed by usersync: [more details here](dbgap_info.md).
+> Note: The dbGaP authorization files contain consent codes that can be parsed by usersync: [more details here](dbgap_info.md).
 This simplified example does not include consent code parsing.

 ### Resulting access: